 Ewan Alston (Studio Globe),

-The FUTURE MOBILITY PARK is located in the "trumpet" - in the passage between hall 20 and 21.
+The FUTURE MOBILITY PARK was located in the "trumpet" - in the passage between hall 20 and 21.